litestar-org/litestar/docs/usage/12-openapi/3-openapi-controller.md

 See the [API Reference][starlite.openapi.controller.OpenAPIController] for full details on the `OpenAPIController` class and the kwargs it accepts.

-## OpenAPI usage in offline environments.
+## CDN and offline file support

-When subclassing [OpenAPIController][starlite.openapi.controller.OpenAPIController]
-it is possible to set several variables for setting urls to css, js files needed for rendering the OpenAPI pages (swagger/redoc/spotlight elements)

-you can also set dont use google fonts (used in redoc)
+You can change the default download paths for JS and CSS bundles as well as google fonts by subclassing [OpenAPIController][starlite.openapi.controller.OpenAPIController]  and setting any of the following class variables:

 ```python
 from starlite import Starlite, OpenAPIController, OpenAPIConfig